tomcam/py4webcasts/docs/how-install-source-pythonanywhere.md

 * Open a browser to the URL PythonAnywhere assigned you when you created the account.

-It's your username followed by `.pythonanywhere.com`, so if your username were `username` the URL to open in your browser would be `http://username.pythonanywhere.com/`.
+It's your PythonAnywhere username followed by `.pythonanywhere.com`, so if your username were `username` the URL to open in your browser would be `http://username.pythonanywhere.com/`.

 It should look like this: